-Federal National Mortgage Association (Fannie Mae)

-Florida Department of Business & Professional

-Regulation

-Florida Division of Condominiums, Timeshares and

-Mobile Homes

-Foundation for Community Association Research

-Hawaii Real Estate Branch

-HUD Housing and Demographic Analysis

-Maryland Montgomery County Office of Common

-Ownership Communities

-National Association of Homebuilders (NAHB)

-National Association of Realtors (NAR)

-Nevada Real Estate Division

-Urban Land Institute

-Virginia Common Interest Community Board
+Federal National Mortgage Association (Fannie Mae) Florida Department of Business & Professional Regulation Florida Division of Condominiums, Timeshares and Mobile Homes Foundation for Community Association Research Hawaii Real Estate Branch HUD Housing and Demographic Analysis Maryland Montgomery County Office of Common Ownership Communities National Association of Homebuilders (NAHB) National Association of Realtors (NAR) Nevada Real Estate Division Urban Land Institute Virginia Common Interest Community Board

-Notes on Community Association Fact Book Data
+Notes on Community Association Fact Book Data (Revised)

-The national and state community association information, data and estimates are from seven sources grouped in two categories:
+The Fact Book is based on information from seven data sources grouped in two categories:

-- Public Data: (1) ► Census data at https://data.census.gov/cedsci/ and American Community Survey (ACS) , (2) American Housing Survey (AHS), (3) State data, (4) Related housing industries data such as that from the National Association of Realtors (NAR), National Association of Homebuilders (NAHB), and - FCAR and CAI Data: (5) FCAR data accumulated over time, (6) CAI data, also accumulated over time, and (7) Data provided by CAI members.
+- Public Data: (1) Census data at https://data.census.gov/cedsci/ and American Community Survey (ACS), (2) American Community Survey (ACS), (3) State data, (4) Related housing industries data such as that from the National Association of Realtors (NAR) Research and Statistics, National Association of Homebuilders (NAHB) Housing Statistics, and Zillow Housing Data - FCAR and CAI Data: (5) FCAR data accumulated over time, (6) CAI data, also accumulated over time, and (7) Data provided by CAI members.

-Both the Public Data may have a lag time from collection to publication.
+The Public Data may have a lag time from collection to publication.
 Usually, both the few states with association data and the ACS data tend to lack specificity in critically identifying the three basic types of associations.
 Similarly, the public data may count certain association units, but not the associations themselves.
 From a timing viewpoint, FCAR, CAI data and CAI member data are more readily available.
-Because of the timing issue, the Fact Book data generally may be one year ahead of Census data, e.g. the Fact Book 2019 uses Five Year ACS data for 2014-2018.
+Because of the timing issue, the Fact Book data generally may be one year ahead of certain Census data, e.g. the Fact Book 2020 uses Five Year ACS data for 2015-2019.